CRE Investors

 Sustainable portfolio strategy requires ongoing processes rather than one-time planning exercises.

-Comprehensive portfolio reviews should occur annually, examining business strategy changes, portfolio performance against metrics, market conditions, risk assessment effectiveness, and three to five-year space forecasts.
+They should check how well risk assessments work.
+They should also review three to five-year space forecasts.
 These reviews ensure real estate remains aligned with organizational needs as business conditions evolve.

 More frequent quarterly monitoring tracks occupancy trends, cost performance, lease expirations, property condition, and market developments.
 This cadence enables timely responses to emerging problems.